bhauman/bhauman.github.com/drafts/clojurescript-dots-game.md

 ## ClojureScript Core.Async Dots Game

-First go ahead and play the game by connecting dots of the same color to each other. (best played in Chrome or in Safari on the iPhone)
+First go ahead and play the current game below.
+You play by connecting dots of the same color.
+When you make a cycle of dots all the dots of that color are erased from the board.

 <style>
 .dots-game-container {